Ergodicity of explicit logarithmic cocycles over IETs: Preliminaries and reduction

 \end{definition}

-The non-triviallity condition guarantees that at least one branch has a nontrivial logarithmic singularity.
-The reason for the formulation (in particular, the condition of the non-zero-sum) is technical.
-Still, it is necessary because of the special nature of the orbit of the origin in an IET, and easy to check in the class cocycles which have a geometric origin (i.e.~appear from the reduction of an extension of a locally Hamiltonian flow to a skew-product).
+The non-triviality condition guarantees that at least one branch has a nontrivial logarithmic singularity.
+The reason for the formulation (in particular, { the first of the above conditions that asks for a \emph{sum} of two constants to be non-zero) is technical (and related to the special role played by the preimage of the endpoint $0$ as discontinuity)}.
+Still, it is easy to check in the class cocycles with a geometric origin (i.e., appear from the reduction of an extension of a locally Hamiltonian flow to a skew-product).

 \begin{definition} We denote by $LS^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ the space of functions in $C^r(\bigsqcup_{\alpha \in \A} I_\alpha)$ having \emph{non-trivial} logarithmic singularities. \end{definition}